Reality is rough.

 Because it illustrates the link between risk and autonomy.

-A junior doctor who networks and memorises his way into cardiology training is at the mercy of superiors, whereas a profitable stock trader is valuable independent of any employer.
+A junior doctor who networks and memorises his way into cardiology training is at the mercy of superiors, whereas a world-class engineer is valuable independent of any employer.

 To create real value, we need to take real risk.